Impact of the September 11 attacks on the entertainment industry: Other changes

 The Simpsons episode "The City of New York vs. Homer Simpson", which premiered roughly four years before the attacks and was partially set at the World Trade Center, was temporarily pulled from syndication by some carriers.
 The episode returned to syndication in 2006.

 In the Family Guy episode "Road to Rhode Island" (which aired a year before the attacks), Osama bin Laden distracts a security guard at the airport while the X-ray machine detects weapons.
 This scene was cut after the September 11 attacks and was also removed from the Family Guy: Volume 1 DVD; however, the episode remains intact on the Family Guy: The Freakin' Sweet Collection DVD.
 The episode "A Fish out of Water" was originally scheduled to premiere on September 12, 2001, but was delayed to September 19 following the attacks.

-Although Frasier had no explicit mention of 9/11 ever, a large American flag can be seen hanging by the windows in some of the post-9/11 episodes.
+Although Frasier made no explicit mentions of 9/11, a large American flag can be seen hanging by the windows in some of the post-9/11 episodes.

 The King of the Hill episodes "Propane Boom" and "Death of a Propane Salesman" were temporarily pulled from syndication for the remainder of September, due to the depiction of the explosion of the Mega Lo Mart and the aftermath that followed, both episodes later returned to syndication in October 2001.
-Similarly, one station pulled the King of the Hill episode "Dog Dale Afternoon" due to Dale causing panic and hysteria inside a clock tower, which the syndicator viewed as too inappropriate during a time when America was in danger.
+Similarly, one station pulled the King of the Hill episode "Dog Dale Afternoon" due to Dale Gribble causing panic and hysteria inside a clock tower, which the syndicator viewed as too inappropriate during a time when America was in danger.
 That episode returned to syndication in October 2001.

 The SpongeBob SquarePants episode "Just One Bite" originally featured a scene in which Squidward Tentacles attempts to get to the "Patty Vault" by bypassing the Krusty Krab's security system, which consists of a bucket of gas and a match that eventually burns him.
 Despite this scene being removed after the episode's initial broadcast on October 5, 2001, it remains distributed internally among the fanbase.
-The episode re-aired in 2002 with the original scene replaced with a zoom-in towards the "Patty Vault" in the back of the Krusty Krab.
-This change was initially thought to have been made either out of respect the victims of the September 11 attacks (which occurred less than a month before the episode aired), or to prevent children from attempting to use and/or ignite gas.
+The episode re-aired in 2002 with the original scene replaced by a zoom-in towards the "Patty Vault" in the back of the Krusty Krab.
+This change was initially thought to have been made either out of respect for the victims of the September 11 attacks (which occurred less than a month before the episode aired) or to prevent children from attempting to use or ignite gas.
 However, in 2018, Vincent Waller confirmed on Twitter that it was ultimately due to Nickelodeon, the show's network, being against the idea of a gag involving a match and gasoline.
+However the original version of the episode still airs on YTV in Canada.